Broadcast graphics that don't cost more than the production truck — for whichever sport is on tonight.

 ScoreBox Hardware

-Plug-and-play box that connects to any stadium scoreboard controller (Daktronics, Electro-Mech, Fair-Play).
+Plug-and-play box that connects to a stadium scoreboard controller (Daktronics, Electro-Mech, Fair-Play).
 Tailscale VPN — no port forwarding, no IT involvement.
+Football today; see /hardware for where other sports stand.

 ☁️